a-ariff/azure-landing-zone-bicep/docs/best-practices.md

 # Best Practices

-This document outlines the best practices for Azure Landing Zone implementation using Bicep templates.

-## Infrastructure as Code

-### Bicep Template Design
+## Bicep Template Design
-- Use modular templates for reusability
+- Structure modules for repeatability and reusability.
-- Implement proper parameter validation
+- Prefer parameters for values that change per environment.
+- Use outputs to pass values between modules.
+- Reference parameter and variable files—avoid hardcoding secrets or sensitive info.

+## Naming & Tagging
-- Follow naming conventions consistently
+- Adopt a universal naming convention (e.g., `az-<env>-<resourceType>-<appName>`).

-### Resource Organization
-- Group related resources logically
-- Use resource tags for governance
+- Apply tags for environment, owner, cost center, and compliance.
-- Implement proper dependency management

-### Security Best Practices
-- Implement least privilege access
+## Security & Governance
+- Assign least-privilege RBAC roles using Azure AD groups.
+- Deploy built-in or custom Azure Policy assignments for compliance.
+- Enable resource locks on key infrastructure.
-- Use Azure Key Vault for secrets management
+- Integrate with Azure Key Vault for secrets and certificates.
-- Enable audit logging and monitoring

-### Performance Optimization
-- Right-size resources based on workload requirements
-- Implement auto-scaling where appropriate
-- Monitor and optimize costs regularly

-## Deployment Practices
+## Networking

-### CI/CD Pipeline
-- Use infrastructure validation in pipelines
+- Use hub-and-spoke VNet design with peering.
-- Implement automated testing
+- Secure management and shared resources in the hub.
+- Define NSG rules strictly (deny all by default, allow only needed traffic).

+## Scalability
-- Use staging environments for validation
+- Use modules for workloads that may need to scale horizontally.

-### Environment Management
-- Separate development, staging, and production
+- Parameterize size and SKU for compute/storage/network resources.
+- Leverage Azure Monitor and Log Analytics for central monitoring.

+## Automation & Testing
+- Leverage CI/CD pipelines for deployment (GitHub Actions, Azure DevOps).
+- Test deployments in dev or sandbox environment before deploying to prod.
-- Use parameter files for environment-specific configurations
+- Use `what-if` for dry runs and plan validation.
-- Implement proper change management processes

 ## Documentation

-- Keep documentation up-to-date with infrastructure changes
-- Document architectural decisions and rationale
+- Comment templates with purpose, input/output, and examples.
-- Maintain runbooks for operational procedures
+- Maintain clear documentation for onboarding and support.

+For more guidance, see the Microsoft Cloud Adoption Framework and Well-Architected Framework.